-Since all ideal targets were made, it would be difficult at this time to make recommendations to improve our current PhD program.
-With only 2 PhD graduating in the Spring 2016, the data collected is too sparse.
+All acceptable targets were met and most ideal targets were also met.
+With only 1 PhD graduating in the Spring 2017, the data collected is too sparse.
 As we move forward with annual reporting for the PhD program, we anticipate that the number of students graduating within a given academic year will remain small.
 We will plan on reporting cumulative data in subsequent years in the hopes of getting a better assessment of student knowledge and skills.